 Glancing angle X-ray diffraction

 This technique greatly enhances the analysis of thin films by reducing the interference from the sample substrate and increasing the absorption path of the incident beam within the layer itself.
-By varying the glancing angle it is possible to undertake depth profiling of surface layers.
+By varying the glancing angle it is possible to undertake pseudo-depth profiling of surface layers.

 Preferred orientation of the crystallites within a polycrystalline material can have a profound effect upon its physical and mechanical properties.
 By monitoring the variation of intensity of the diffracted X-ray beam from a specific set of lattice planes, whilst the specimen is orientated, it is possible to determine both the direction and the magnitude of this preferred orientation.